 Ordinary shares are classified as equity.
-Costs directly attributable to the issue of ordinary shares and share options are recognised as a deduction from retained earnings, net of any tax effects.
+Costs directly attributable to the issue of ordinary shares and share warrants are recognised as a deduction from retained earnings, net of any tax effects.
+Effective 6 July 2022, share issue costs can be deducted from share premium.
+Costs in relation to the issuance of warrants will continue to be deducted from retained earnings.